Impact of conditional modelling for a universal autoregressive quantum state: Introduction

 \section{Introduction}

 The quantum many-body problem is a keystone challenge in the description of quantum matter from nuclei to materials and many more fields besides.
 Its formal solution scales exponential with number of interacting particles, but recent developments in neural and tensor network representations have made significant advances in defining compact and expressive approximations to the many-body wave function.
-This has allowed for accurate solutions to many complex quantum systems in condensed matter physics~\cite{nomuraDiracTypeNodalSpin2021,rothHighaccuracyVariationalMonte2023,chenEfficientOptimizationDeep2023}, quantum chemistry~\cite{pfauInitioSolutionManyelectron2020,hermannAbinitioQuantumChemistry2022,hermannDeepneuralnetworkSolutionElectronic2020,chooFermionicNeuralnetworkStates2020} and beyond~\cite{jonssonNeuralnetworkStatesClassical2018,torlaiNeuralnetworkQuantumState2018,medvidovicClassicalVariationalSimulation2021,lovatoHiddennucleonsNeuralnetworkQuantum2022}.
+This has allowed for accurate solutions to many complex quantum systems in condensed matter physics~\cite{nomuraDiracTypeNodalSpin2021,rothHighaccuracyVariationalMonte2023,chenEfficientOptimizationDeep2023}, quantum chemistry~\cite{pfauInitioSolutionManyelectron2020,hermannInitioQuantumChemistry2023,hermannDeepneuralnetworkSolutionElectronic2020,chooFermionicNeuralnetworkStates2020} and beyond~\cite{jonssonNeuralnetworkStatesClassical2018,torlaiNeuralnetworkQuantumState2018,medvidovicClassicalVariationalSimulation2021,lovatoHiddennucleonsNeuralnetworkQuantum2022}.
 Neural Quantum States (NQS) use neural networks as polynomially compact models of the wave function, and are variationally optimized via stochastic sampling of expectation values.
 Many NQS architectures have been investigated in recent years, starting with the Restricted Boltzmann Machine (RBM)~\cite{carleoSolvingQuantumManybody2017}.
 However, it has been shown that a state parameterization inspired by kernel models rather than neural networks can also be used to achieve a similar level of accuracy and flexibility with a simpler functional form, derived straightforwardly from well-defined physical arguments.
-These `Gaussian process states' (GPS)~\cite{glielmoGaussianProcessStates2020,rathBayesianInferenceFramework2020,rathQuantumGaussianProcess2022}, as well as other related kernel models~\cite{giulianiLearningGroundStates2023}, have been shown to efficiently and compactly represent a large class of low-energy quantum states to high-accuracy.
+These `Gaussian process states' (GPS)~\cite{glielmoGaussianProcessStates2020,rathBayesianInferenceFramework2020,rathQuantumGaussianProcess2022}, as well as other related kernel models~\cite{giulianiLearningGroundStates2023a}, have been shown to efficiently and compactly represent a large class of low-energy quantum states to high-accuracy, and can be considered as a member of the broader `NQS' family of parameterized quantum states.